LuckyHyena/DnD/homebrew/5e_reference.md

 ---

 # Stealth
-**You must normally be _highly obscured_ to attempt to hide.** Here are the exceptions that prove the rule:
+**You must normally be _highly obscured_ to attempt to hide.** WotC seems deeply reluctant to explicitly state this rule, but here are the official exceptions that prove it:

 > **Character Bonus:** A **Wood Elf** character's _Mask of the Wild_ feature allows them to try to hide while only _lightly obscured_ by foliage, weather, or other natural phenomena.